DonutCables/ScrabblePad-Files/README.md

 	scrabblepad - centered controller - Same pinout and schematic as the GB board before I remembered there were centered standoffs in the JOlimon case.

 SVG/DXF files: width should be 285.75mm

+An assembly guide can be found at https://github.com/JonasGe/ScrabblepadAssembly